From the Chair

 Welcome to the 2014-2015 Academic Year, an exciting one for us all.
 Curriculum updates: I am very pleased to report that The New York State Education Department has approved the reconfiguration of the former Multimedia Journalism and Multi-media Studies majors, effective immediately.

-In addition, a third major, MCS, or Media Communications Studies, included in the September CUNY Chancellor's Report, will go to Albany for final approval later this month.
 The Media Communications Studies major will consist of mainly former MMS Studies courses that were not included in the Film and TV Studies major.
 At this point, both MMJ and MMS no longer exist as they were.
 Public Relations/Oral Communication and Media Industries will now be combined in MCS, which will complete the reconfiguration of the majors and their disciplines.